What is a Record of Employment (ROE)?

 When Do You Need to Issue an ROE?

 An employer is legally obliged to provide an ROE in the event that an employee experiences an interruption of earnings.
 This occurs any time an employee experiences or is anticipated to experience seven days with no earnings (known as the “seven-day rule“).
-It can also mean if their weekly earnings fall below 60% of their regular salary for whatever reason.
+Also, it can also mean if their weekly earnings fall below 60% of their regular salary for whatever reason.

-- An employee experiences illness/injury/quarantine
+- experiences illness/injury/quarantine

-- An employee is laid off/has their contract terminated
+- is laid off/has their contract terminated

-- An employee takes leave related to childbirth/childcare
+- takes leave related to childbirth/childcare

 Employers have a maximum of 5 days after the beginning of the interruption or after the final date of the monthly pay period (depending on whether the ROE will be provided by paper or electronically) in which to provide an ROE.
 An employer must give their employee an ROE before this deadline or risk severe penalties.

-Employers have still had to provide ROEs during the COVID-19 pandemic.
+Additionally, employers have still had to provide ROEs during the COVID-19 pandemic.
 However, the process has been amended to include more options for employers.

-There are exceptions to the “seven-day” rule for jobs that may follow non-traditional work schedules or payment structures.
+Also, it’s important to know that there are exceptions to the “seven-day” rule for jobs that may follow non-traditional work schedules or payment structures.
 However, it is still the responsibility of the employer to understand what constitutes an interruption of earnings for their employees.

 How to Obtain a Record of Employment?
 The Steps You Need to Follow